INS Hosdurg (K73)

 INS Hosdurg (K73) was the third ship of the Durg class corvettes of the Indian Navy.
 The ship was commissioned on 15 January 1978 and decommissioned on 5 June 1999.
 The ship was named after Hosdurg Fort, a fort in Kerala.
 It was built at Leningrad, Russia.

 Decommissioning

 The Hosdurg was decommissioned on 5 June 1999.
-In June 2000, she was sunk in a test of a long-range Sea Eagle Anti-Ship Missile fired by a Jaguar of the Indian Air Force.
+In June 2000, she was sunk in a test of a long-range Sea Eagle Anti-Ship Missile fired by a Jaguar IM of the Indian Air Force.